dssalaza/W23_G7_pawpaw/README.md

 implementation 'com.github.TutorialsAndroid:GButton:v1.0.19'
 implementation 'com.google.android.gms:play-services-auth:20.4.0'
 ```
-To configure a Google API Console project, we need Package name and SHA-1 from gradle and create.
+To configure a Google API Console project, we need Package name and SHA-1 from gradle and Create.

 PawPaw communicates with firebase, therefore it needs a `google-services.json` file.
 For security reasons this file is not versioned so please ask for this file to the contributors of the project and place it in the `app/` directory of the project.
 ```